- eCommerce Stats between 2020-2021

 Social media platforms have billions of users worldwide.
-For example, TikTok, the most downloaded app in Apple’s App Store, generates £37 million in revenue each year.
-In addition, most platforms evolve to support social commerce, allowing users to purchase goods from third-party retailers without leaving the app.
+For example, TikTok, the most downloaded app in Apple’s App Store, generates £37 million annually.
+In addition, most platforms have evolved to support social commerce, allowing users to purchase goods from third-party retailers without leaving the app.

 A successful TikTok campaign belongs to Walmart’s Black Friday #DealDropDance campaign.

 This year, Walmart launched its first TikTok promotion, inviting users to post videos of themselves doing a jig to demonstrate how happy Black Friday savings at the shop make them feel.
 The hashtag #DealDropDance was used in the campaign, and it has amassed 3.6 billion views on videos with the hashtag.

 On the flip side, Instagram introduced the Shopping tab in 2020 as a way for users to discover new products.
 Facebook encourages retailers to use its built-in storefront, making uploading products easier.
 Pinterest promotes items for sale by using buyable pins.

 Social media has become integral to our lives, and our reliance on mobile devices exacerbates addiction.
 More than 90% of social media users access their favorite platforms via mobile devices, and 54% use social media to research products.